rvaser/sword/README.md

 Application uses following software:

-1. SW# library - freely available from http://sourceforge.net/projects/swsharp/
+1. SSE4.1 or higher
 2. gcc 4.*+
-3. nvcc 2.*+

 ## INSTALLATION

 ### LINUX

 Makefile is provided in the project root folder.
-SW# must be downloaded and compiled before compiling SWORD.
-To generate an executable, first move the SWORD folder to SW# root directory.
 Inside SWORD root, run:

     make

 After running make, an executable named sword will appear in the current directory.